kirakosyan04/customer-churn-prediction/README.md

 - Reproducible model configuration
 - Final model pipeline

-## Dataset
+Dataset

 The project uses the Telco Customer Churn dataset.

+Samples: 7,043
+Features: 20 input features
+Target: Churn
+Task: Binary classification

-The target variable is `Churn`, which indicates whether a customer leaves the service.
+The target variable Churn indicates whether a customer leaves the service.

-The raw dataset is excluded from Git using `.gitignore`.
+The raw dataset is included in the repository for reproducibility and CI testing.

 ## Project Structure